 Fancy a hill walking challenge?
 Fed up with climbing those same old favourite mountains?
 Ever thought that there are many more worthwhile peaks to climb out there?
 Are you keen to explore in depth the various mountain areas of Britain?
 Want more of a structure to your hillwalking days, a goal, a long-term aim?
 If the answer to any of these questions is “yes” then the LDWA’s Hillwalkers’ Register (HR) is for you.

 The HR offers a unique service to hillwalkers and peakbaggers.
-It provides information and advice to all those wanting to take up a hillwalking challenge of completing one or more of several categories of hills in England, Wales or Ireland (Scotland has its own organisations catering for the Munro and others baggers north of the border).
+It provides information and advice to all those wanting to take up a hillwalking challenge of completing one or more of several categories of hills in England, Wales or Ireland (Scotland has its own organisations catering for the Munros and other baggers north of the border).
 The HR maintains five Registers of hillwalkers who have ascended all the mountains over 2000ft in England & Wales (there are over 400 tops!), climbed all of the Wainwrights (214 summits) in the Lake District, or visited all of the County Tops of England & Wales.
 Other Registers include the 500m+ hills (Deweys) of England & Wales, the Birketts, 1000ft hills of the Lake District, as well as the Irish hills.
-Over 930 names are currently listed on the Registers.
 For some walkers these challenges are a year-long quest (just a few complete them in even less time!), but for most people they represent many happy hillwalking days spread over several years.
 When you have completed a list of hills simply fill in a Register Claim Form and send it to the Recorder who will enter your name on the relevant Register and issue you with an (optional) certificate, which is a superb memento of your achievement.
 Updated Registers are published annually as a supplement in Strider, so that you and your family and friends can proudly see your name in print.
-The HR Annual Report is published as a pullout section in Strider every April, and in addition to the updated Registers contains new hill lists, articles and many other items of interest to the hillwalker and peakbagger.
+The HR Annual Report is published with Strider every April, and in addition to the updated Registers contains new hill lists, articles, photos and other items of interest to the hillwalker and peakbagger.
+(You do not have to be an LDWA member to be added to the Register, but of course only LDWA members will receive Strider and the Annual Report.)

 If you are in the happy position of being able to make a claim, please scroll down this page to the heading "How to Claim an Entry on the Register", where there is a link to the official downloadable Register Claim Form.
 But please, read all of this Introduction, and also the introduction to the Register that you have completed, before you submit your claim.
 This could save a lot of unnecessary correspondence!